Brand Positioning Framework

 Visual Territory Mapping | Motivation Territories

-Through the Human Centered Positioning Framework™, we maps the key motivational territories that shape how consumers engage with a category, helping identify where brands can create the strongest and most differentiated connection.
+Through the Human Centered Positioning Framework™, we map the key motivational territories that shape how consumers engage with a category, helping identify where brands can create the strongest and most differentiated connection.
 Rather than a fixed model, these territories are adapted to each category, reflecting real consumption contexts and emotional drivers.

 In practice we distill these motivations into broad positioning territories: conceptual “spaces” that unite specific functional benefits with key emotional or identity drivers.
 Each territory represents a unique brand promise or emotional zone a product can own.